H4tch/hugo-plus/README.md

 		* Not worth increased template complexity
 		* The Summary section of content is preferred instead
 	* Hidden `meta` content
+* Guidelines
+	* Don't use `isset`.
+A Parameter may be set, but empty.
 * Sections
 * Taxonomies
 * Parameters